The DOKOH Journal

 For teachers, what matters most in formal footwear: toe box width that allows the foot to spread naturally under static load, because a constricted forefoot becomes genuinely painful under sustained compression.
 Arch support that maintains the medial arch without rigidity — because a completely rigid arch support becomes uncomfortable under static load as the foot's need to flex is continuously denied.
 Heel cushioning for the initial impact of each step between positions.

-The broader lesson: a teacher's foot needs a shoe that is neither completely rigid (which creates static load discomfort) nor completely flexible (which provides no support).
+The broader lesson: a teacher's foot needs a shoe that is neither completely rigid nor completely flexible.
 It needs graduated response — firm where support is needed, yielding where cushioning is needed.
 This is precisely what a multi-density insole construction provides.

 The Government Officer's Problem

-Indian government and public sector officers — IAS, IPS, and equivalent cadres, along with senior positions in banks, PSUs, and ministries — face a specific combination of demands that is worth naming explicitly.
+Indian government and public sector officers — IAS, IPS, and equivalent cadres, along with senior positions in banks, public sector undertakings, and ministries — face a specific combination of demands worth naming explicitly.
 They must dress to a standard that projects institutional authority.
 They work long hours.
-And they frequently move between very different physical environments in a single day: an air-conditioned office, a site inspection in direct sunlight, a meeting in a government building from the 1970s with uneven stone floors.
+And they frequently move between very different physical environments in a single day: an air-conditioned office, a site inspection in direct sunlight, a meeting in an older government building with uneven stone floors.

 The footwear implication: the shoe must look consistently appropriate across all of these contexts, which means a clean, conservative silhouette with no visible comfort compromises.
 It must perform structurally across different surface types and temperatures.
 And it must retain its appearance across a full working day — not creasing or losing shape by afternoon.